 Turmeric is available in fresh form as dried pieces and is even ground into spices.
 Here are some tips to add turmeric to your diet:

-- You could opt for curry powder that not just contains turmeric but other spices as well, like cumin, black pepper, and ginger.
-Add this to stews, stir-fries, and veg or chicken dishes
+• You could opt for curry powder that contains turmeric and other spices, like cumin, black pepper, and ginger.
+Add this to stews, stir-fries, and veg or chicken dishes.
+Turmeric was a prominent ingredient in my curries.

-- Take dried or fresh turmeric, and steep it in water.
+• Take dried or fresh turmeric, and steep it in water.
 You have your turmeric tea ready.
 This healthy beverage can be prepared at home but is also available in grocery and tea shops.
+My mom often made turmeric tea at home.
+It tasted amazing.

-- You could add fresh or powdered turmeric to your smoothies
+• You could add fresh or powdered turmeric to your smoothies.
+I would sometimes make a carrot-ginger-turmeric smoothie.
+The soothing drink was my favorite.

 FAQs

 Turmeric has blood-thinning properties.
 So, if you are already on blood thinning medications, you would have to talk to your doctor first before including turmeric in your diet.
-The same goes for individuals who have gallstones or whose bile passages are obstructed.
+The same goes for those with gallstones or whose bile passages are obstructed.
 Also, consuming turmeric in increased amounts may result in a stomach upset.

 Hormone replacement therapy helps to replace the lost estrogen.
 This treatment option is used to alleviate certain symptoms of menopause, like hot flashes, sleep problems, vaginal dryness, etc. It comes with its set of side effects as well.
 So, if you are on the lookout for a natural supplement to manage your menopause symptoms, then turmeric is one of them.
 However, make sure to talk to the doctor before implementing the same.